ustaalon/LethalCompany.ExtraDays/README.md

 Allows the player to purchase an extra day via the terminal.
 This mod's uniqueness is that it tries to be more realistic with the game, as it is not trying to modify the main logic of the deadline.
 It tries to add functionality that will give you extends for the deadline but with some price on it.

 ## How To Use?
-1. Enter terminal
+1. Enter the Ship's Terminal
-2. Go to 'Other' menu item
+2. Go to the `Other` category
-3. Go to 'Buydays' menu item
+3. Execute the `buyday` menu item
 4. CONFIRM / DENY purchase of an extra day

 All players need to have the mod installed to play.

 ## Bugs & Issues
-Please let me know of any bugs or issues happening to you regarding using my mod, by sending me an email: bowbeforeanubis@gmail.com or open an [issue](https://github.com/ustaalon/LethalCompany.ExtraDays/issues) in the GitHub repo
+Please let me know about any bugs or issues with my mod by opening an [issue](https://github.com/ustaalon/LethalCompany.ExtraDays/issues) or by sending me an email at bowbeforeanubis@gmail.com

 # Release Notes
 ### 2.0.0